mlyg/ml_notepad/topics/full_stack_deep_learning.md

 21. Pose estimation detects joint location
 22. White box attacks have access to model parameters, black box do not
 23. Style transfer: constraint on style and constraint on content

+## Lecture 3
+1. Feedforward networks cannot deal with variable length scaling, and has memory requirement scaling linearly in number of timesteps.
+It is also overkill as it has to learn patterns everywhere that may occur in the sequence
+2. The core idea of RNN is stateful computation
+3. Problem with rNN: all the information in the input sequence is condensed into one hidden state vector
+4. Vanilla RNNs cannot handle more than 10-20 timesteps because of vanishing gradients
+5. ReLU RNNs often have exploding gradients, while sigmoid/tanh leads to vanishing gradient as derivatives << 1
+6. LSTMs work well for most tasks, but worth trying GRUs if LSTMs are not performing well
+7. Stacking LSTM layers help with underfitting but are hard to train
+8. Attention; instead of compressing all past time steps into a single hidden state, given the neural network access to the entire history, but pay attention only to a subset of past vectors
+9. The Google Neural Machine Translation approach used Stacked LSTM encoder-decoder architecture with residual connections, attention and bidirectional, trained using standard cross-entropy loss
+10. CTC loss: Model can produce either characters or epsilon token.
+First merge repeat characters.
+Then remove any epsilon tokens.
+The remaining characters are the output
+11. RNN training is not as parallelisable as FC or CNN due to sequential nature
+12. WaveNet is a convolutional sequential model applied to sequential data.
+Uses 1D causal convolution because the entire window is sampled from the past.
+Specifically dilated causal convolutions to increase receptive field.
+Although training is parallel, inference is serial and slow